ICB-DCM/cOmicsArt/docs/Transcript.md

 To upload your data, you'll need three CSV files:

 - **The data matrix**, where rows represent entities (like genes) and columns represent samples.
-The values contain count data.
+The values contain e.g. count data.
 - **The sample table**, which includes metadata about the samples.
 - **The entity table**, which contains additional information about the entities.